What is the real termite damage repair cost in Australia, and why do some homeowners only find out after the bill is already painful?

 - More frequent inspections: Six-monthly instead of annual inspections recommended

-- Continuous treatment: Active monitoring and treatment programs required
+- Continuous treatment: Active monitoring and treatment programmes required

 - Structural monitoring: Ongoing assessment of repaired areas